-We have applied the perturbative continuous unitary transformation to study the quantum phase transition and anisotropy effects on the Kondo-necklace model.
-The advantage of PCUT is that it gives the results for the thermodynamic limit ($L \rightarrow \infty$) which means no finite size effect exists in these results.
-However, it is a perturbative approach and the accuracy of results depends on the order of perturbation which has been implemented to calculate the effective Hamiltonian.
-We have obtained the effective Hamiltonian and consequently the ground state energy to the $4$th order of perturbative scheme.
-A systematic calculations to higher orders of perturbation [$O(\lambda^{10})$] is possible for future investigations.
+We applied the perturbative continuous unitary transformation (PCUT) to study quantum phase transitions and anisotropy effects in the Kondo-necklace model.
+The advantage of PCUT is that it gives the results for the thermodynamic limit, hence it evades finite-size effects.
+However, it is essentially a perturbative approach and the accuracy of its results depends on the order of perturbation used to calculate the effective Hamiltonian.
+We thus obtained the effective Hamiltonian and thereby the ground-state energy to the $4$th order of perturbation.
+A systematic calculation of higher orders of perturbation is also possible.

-We have calculated the ground state energy to order $\lambda^4$ for the hypercubic KN model in $d=1, 2, 3$ dimension and also for the $n$-legged ladder.
-To justify the accuracy of the PCUT results we have compared the ground state energy per site for the one dimensional model with the Lanczos results which is presented in Table \ref{comparison}.
-The Lanczos computation has been done on a chain up to $24$ spins.
-The finite size scaling analysis on the Lanczos results shows a tiny finite size effect which concludes that the results for $2L=24$ represents the values of thermodynamic limit.
-The relative error presented in Table. \ref{comparison} justifies the high accuracy of the PCUT results.
+We also have calculated the ground-state energy up to $O(\lambda^4)$ for the hypercubic Kondo-necklace model in one, two, and three dimensions as well as for the $n$-leg ladder.
+To justify the accuracy of the PCUT results, we have compared the ground state energy per site for the one-dimensional model with the Lanczos results---see Table \ref{comparison}.
+The Lanczos computations performed for a chain up to $24$ spins.
+The finite-size scaling analysis on the Lanczos results shows only a small finite-size effect, which implies that the results for $2L=24$ already exhibited a good approximation of the expected values in the thermodynamic limit.

-The excitation energies of the KN model have been obtained within PCUT implementation.
-The dispersion relation for d-dimensional KN model have been obtained as an analytic expression, Eqs. (\ref{1d-dispersion}), (\ref{2d-dispersion}), and (\ref{3d-dispersion}).
-The minimum of excitations defines the energy gap which vanishes at the quantum critical point.
-The quantum critical points of the two and three dimensional KN model and its dependence on the anisotropy parameter $\Delta$ have been presented in Table \ref{qcp2d} and Figs.~\ref{gap2d} and \ref{gap3d}.
-Both figures show that the QCP depends on $\Delta$ strongly.
-However, the divergent behavior of the derivative of concurrence seems to give more accurate results than the zero gap position since the concurrence contains $O(\lambda^4)$ terms while the gap has $O(\lambda^3)$ ones.